Go (game): Capturing tactics

 Another technique to capture stones is the so-called net, also known by its Japanese name, geta.
 This refers to a move that loosely surrounds some stones, preventing their escape in all directions.
 An example is given in the adjacent diagram.
-It is generally better to capture stones in a net than in a ladder, because a net does not depend on the condition that there are no opposing stones in the way, nor does it allow the opponent to play a strategic ladder breaker.
+It is often better to capture stones in a net than in a ladder, because a net does not depend on the condition that there are no opposing stones in the way, nor does it allow the opponent to play a strategic ladder breaker.
+However, the ladder only requires one turn to kill all the opponent's stones, whereas a net requires more turns to do the same.

 A snapback.
 Although Black can capture the white stone by playing at the circled point, the resulting shape for Black has only one liberty (at 1), thus White can then capture the three black stones by playing at 1 again (snapback).

 A third technique to capture stones is the snapback.
 In a snapback, one player allows a single stone to be captured, then immediately plays on the point formerly occupied by that stone; by so doing, the player captures a larger group of their opponent's stones, in effect snapping back at those stones.
 An example can be seen on the right.
 As with the ladder, an experienced player does not play out such a sequence, recognizing the futility of capturing only to be captured back immediately.